Lyfe4/embed-chat/README.md

-Embed Chat
+Embed Chat -
-Click into chat-embed for full docs
+click into chat-embed for full docs